 Joe has been able to add to his family’s cash flow with income from his blog and an impressive investment portfolio which includes real estate.
 Joe blogs about early retirement, financial independence, saving, investing, and passive income.

 In Why I Gave Up My Engineering Career, Joe recounts his years as an engineer with Intel.
 He narrates the challenges and wins of working in a big corporation and the reasons why he quit.

 Starting a business takes a lot of time and energy.
 There is no guarantee that you’ll succeed, but the payoff could be much better than working a side job. – Joe of RetireBy40.com

 Not all the bloggers on our list were retired before they started.
 Like the husband and wife team who run EarlyRetirementNow.com.
-Mr. Karsten or “big Ern” and wife have been blogging since 2016, but just recently retired.
-All in good time; they, from their own admission, have amassed a sizable nest-egg.
+Mr. Karsten or “big Ern” and his wife have been blogging since 2016, but just recently retired.
+All in good time; they, from their own admission, have amassed a sizable nest egg.

 Big Ern worked as an asset manager in a large Bank, and so has deep insight into the mechanics of investing.
 Financial planning is their forte, and the site treats the subject thoroughly in several blog posts.

 In a series of FIRE retirement blog posts, they wrote extensively on safe withdrawal rates for early retirees.
 This is key.
 Upon retirement, you should carefully monitor depletion and capital preservation.
 This is to ensure you can live off your investments without having ever to work again.